 Alter-G (Anti-Gravity) Treadmill for Rehab and Prehab

-Rehab can be a significant challenge for patients with mobility issues, especially for those who are struggling through a challenging recovery.
+You may need physical rehab to get better.
+But how can you rehab if you feel like you can't move around?
+The anti-gravity treadmill can take a load off myour mind and litterally off you body.
 Therapy with an anti-gravity treadmill lets patients safely access the benefits of a treadmill in a way they never could before.
 At Northern Westchester Hospital, our physicians and rehabilitation therapists work one-on-one with patients in need to help regain strength, build muscle, and grow confidence.

 What is an Alter-G Treadmill?

-An anti-gravity treadmill, also known as Alter-G treadmill, is a unique therapy device designed to help patients build strength and regain independence of motion after an injury or the onset of a medical condition.
-Extremely valuable in rehab, these machines are able to gradually strengthen muscles while improving mobility.
+Rehab can be a significant challenge for patients with mobility issues, especially for those who are struggling through a challenging recovery.
+That's why we have an anti-gravity treadmill, also known as Alter-G treadmill for our patients.
+The Alter-G is a unique therapy device designed to help patients build strength and regain independence of motion after an injury or the onset of a medical condition.
+Extremely valuable in rehab, these treadmill machines are able to gradually strengthen muscles while improving mobility.

 See How These People Each Benefit From the Alter-G Treadmill